ZWerduex/wxord/doc/doc.md

 ## Ressources

 - [League Spartan font](https://www.theleagueofmoveabletype.com/league-spartan) : Used for the application logo
+- [Montserrat font](https://fonts.google.com/specimen/Montserrat) : Used for the application UI
 - [WordGen website](https://www.wordgen.eu/#!en/generator/from-letters) : Inspired the application idea
 - [ANTLR4](https://www.antlr.org/) : Used to parse the pattern and generate words